bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

-## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+A: PropTypes are used to check whether the correct props are passed between components.
+The developer state before beforehand the composition of the props (example: an array of objects with pieces that are strings) as well as whether a piece of the component isRequired.
+If the props does not have the correct composition or a particular component is not there (when isRequired is set), it will throw an error, allowing the developer to debug before pushing the app to production.

-- [ ] Describe a life-cycle event in React?
+ Describe a life-cycle event in React?
+ A: The life-cycle is a series of events that happen chronologically within each component.
+This follows a mounting, updating, and unmounting phase.
+Within the mounting phase, data (if available) will be defined on the constructor, render will be invoked (adding things to DOM), and then componentDidMount will be called.
+If there are new props or setState() is called, our component will enter the updating phase where data is manipulated and render will be called again to update the DOM.
+After that, componentDidUpdate will be invoked.
+If you need to remove the component, componentWillUnmount will be called, removing the component and any debris of it.

-- [ ] Explain the details of a Higher Order Component?
+ Explain the details of a Higher Order Component?
+ A: A higher ordered component is basically just a component that returns a new component that has been modified in some way.
+A HOC can take in a number of props which can be functions.

-- [ ] What are three different ways to style components in React?
+ What are three different ways to style components in React?
 Explain some of the benefits of each.
+ A: You can style components using vanilla CSS (with/without Preprocessor), Reactstrap/Bootstrap component library, or using styled-components.
+Vanilla CSS with Preprocessor is great for styling components with large number of nested elements.
+CSS is easily accessible and readily available and includes more styling possibilities that are not specifically focused within libraries.
+Reactstrap/Bootstrap is great for building quick UI components using a template, but is limited in what's available.
+Styled-components allow you to write CSS within your JS files.
+These style components are reusable and can be imported to any file that needs them as well as pass specific props to acquire a specific style.